The Children and Families Act (2014) introduced important provisions for parent carers of disabled children.

 We must assess parent carers if:

-- It appears to us that the parent carer may have need for support, or
+- it appears to us that the parent carer may have need for support

 This assessment will lead to a better-informed decision about the holistic package of support that disabled children and their families need.